-- Drive on the left.
-And if you’ve got more than one lane to choose from, stick to the leftmost lane unless you’re overtaking.
+In Australia, as in the UK, vehicles drive on the left.
+If there is more than one lane to choose from, stick to the leftmost lane, unless you’re overtaking.
 Make sure you park to the left, too, so that you’re not facing traffic.

-- Speeds and distances on road signs appear in kilometres.
-Not miles.
+Speeds and distances on road signs appear in kilometres rather than miles.

 The following websites are provided by the various Australian state governments, and feature comprehensive information about road rules, tolls and traffic conditions.
 Some are aimed more at learner drivers, while others (such as the NSW, Victorian and Queensland sites) have specific sections designed for tourists.

 Excess charges in Australia are among the highest in the world.
 Protect yourself by organising your excess cover before you pick up your car.